LLNL/datacrumbs/etc/datacrumbs/systems/README.md

 sudo su
 ./run_tool
 ```
-Once the profiler is loaded, it will wait for applictaions to connect.
+Once the profiler is loaded, it will wait for applications to connect.

 ## Running the test